strohs/visual-pathfinding-algorithms/README.md

 ## Running
 Make sure you're using a web browser that supports javascript ES6.
 If you're using an IDE that comes bundled with a local HTTP server, then the quickest way to run this application is to open the index.html page in your IDE.
-Otherwise, use Node.js (with the http-server package):
+Otherwise, you'll need to host it using your http server of choice.
+I used Node.js (with the http-server package)

 #### Node.js
 If you have Node.js and npm installed, from the project root directory, run